janaAburihan/GSG/README.md

 # gsg_app
-My application to manage Gaza Sky Geeks' training courses and bring trainers together with trainees.
+My final project in the Flutter Course with Gaza Sky Geeks as a gift to the company for this training, an application to manage Gaza Sky Geeks' training courses and bring trainers together with trainees.

 Admin Interface :